Annual General Meeting

 Each of the PSA's five sectors sends one delegate for every 500 full members.

-In addition, there are two Rūnanga representatives from each sector.
+In addition, there are two Rūnanga representatives from each sector, and three representatives from each of our formal networks (Women's, PSA Youth, PSA Pasefika, Out@PSA and Deaf and Disabled Members' Network).
 Other delegates include members of the PSA's executive board and a staff representative.
 At congress, representatives consider any remits proposed by sector committees, the Rūnanga, the secretariat or the executive board.
 Congress is also responsible for electing the PSA president and granting life membership.